Call for Manuscripts

 • presented at a conference, symposium, or workshop

-There are differences in aims, results, conclusions, format or length between said papers and academic articles in a refereed journal.
+There are differences in aims, results, conclusions or format between said papers and articles in AEQ.
+Please make appropriate changes.

-4. We seek to acknowledge receipt of submissions, Electronic or Paper, within five business days.
-Please identify your submission with at least one keyword from this KEYWORD LIST You will receive a manuscript submission number.
+4. We seek to acknowledge receipt of submissions within 72 hours.
+You will receive a manuscript submission number.
 Use it in all correspondence with this journal.

 10. Reviewers have invested time and effort in your manuscript and so should you.